docker-rpm-builder/docker-rpm-builder-configurations/README.md

 Check [this article](http://muehe.org/posts/switching-docker-from-aufs-to-devicemapper/) for some details.

-### Fedora Rawhide
+### Fedora 26
-There're some occasional glitches with the rawhide image; those happen because of the rapid development of such os.
-Try again later.
+There seem to be some glitches with the image.
+I'm working on it.